Ludgeřovice

 Ludgeřovice (Ludgierzowitz, Ludgierzowice) is a municipality and village in Opava District in the Moravian-Silesian Region of the Czech Republic.
-It has about 5,000 inhabitants, making it one of the most populated Czech municipalities without the town status.
+It has about 5,000 inhabitants, making it one of the most populous Czech municipalities without the town status.
 It is part of the historic Hlučín Region.

 Geography

 Ludgeřovice is located about 24 km east of Opava.
 It is urbanistically merged with the Petřkovice part of the city of Ostrava in the south and with Markvartovice in the north.
 It lies mostly in the Opava Hilly Land.
 The southern forested part of the municipal territory lies in the Nízký Jeseník range and includes the highest point of Ludgeřovice at 316 m above sea level.

 History

 The first written mention of Ludgeřovice is from 1303.

 Transport

-The I/56 road from Ostrava to Opava passes through the municipality.
+The I/56 road from Ostrava to Opava runs through the municipality.

 Sights

 The main landmark of Ludgeřovice is the Church of Saint Nicholas.
 It was built in 1906–1907.